Faine Kahia case: Rising motorsport star discharged without conviction on sex and assault charges - NZ Herald

 She described the "drawn out" court process as "exhausting" particularly questioning by his defence lawyer.

-She said he was constantly afraid of seeing him at social occasions, so much so she chose not to go out.
+She said she was constantly afraid of seeing him at social occasions, so much so she chose not to go out.

 She said she felt she missed out on a lot of things she could have experienced in her teen years as a result of his offending and went on to suffer post-traumatic stress disorder, depression and anxiety.